aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

+---
-# TPC-H benchmark of DuckDB and Hyper on native files WIP
+title: TPC-H benchmark of DuckDB and Hyper on native files WIP
+layout: post
+comments: true
+author: François Pacull
+tags:
+- TPC-H
+- benchmark
+- SQL
+- Parquet
+- DuckDB
+- Hyper
+- Python
+- Windows
+- Linux
+---

 In this blog post, we explore the use of two SQL engines, and specifically their Python API, for querying files.
 The engines in focus are :
 - [Tableau Hyper](https://help.tableau.com/current/api/hyper_api/en-us/index.html) / Proprietary License